loyno-neurocamp/neurocamp_programming/README.md

 1. Create and run simple script.
 (Hello World, with print to console.)
 2. Variables and variable access.
 3. I/O & load data from file.
-4. What functions are (we just used one).
+4. What functions and modules are (we just used one of each).

 ## Session 2: 2 PM - 5 PM